Good-Bye To A House

 Audience

-The audience for the film includes, first and foremost, the residents of Harrisville, Nelson, and surrounding towns in the Monadnock region of NH.
-Potential local screening hosts include Historic Harrisville, Nelson In Common, the Harris Center, and the Historical Society of Cheshire County.
-Further afield, the film should be of interest to audiences in other New Hampshire and New England towns, as well as town historical societies and state historic preservation associations throughout New England.
+The audience for the film includes the residents of Harrisville and surrounding towns in the Monadnock region of New Hampshire.
+Further afield, the film will be offered to towns, historical societies, and historic preservation associations throughout New England.
 In addition, the film will be submitted to regional film festivals and public television stations in New Hampshire, Vermont, and Maine.

 Filmmaker

-As founder of High Cairn Films, Chris Hardee creates documentaries focused on the environment, sustainability, and education that help illuminate a path forward.
-Recent projects include a feature-length documentary with other lead filmmakers on the destruction of forests for energy, and two short films on nature-based education for Antioch University New England.
+High Cairn Films founder, Chris Hardee creates documentaries focused on the environment, sustainability, and education that help illuminate a path forward.
+Other recent projects include: 1) a short doc profiling a retired forester and his low-impact forestry philosophy; 2) a feature-length international documentary with other lead filmmakers on the destruction of forests and the industrial biomass industry; and 3) two short films on nature-based education for Antioch University New England.
 These films have been accepted and won awards in national and regional film festivals and have been broadcast on Public Television stations in New England.
 Prior, Hardee co-founded and co-directed Monadnock Media, a non-profit media organization now based in Hatfield, MA, that continues to serve museums, parks, and historic sites nationwide.

 To Support the Film